-- Lengthen your arms and bring your hands on the floor.
+- Lengthen your arms and bring your hands to the floor.

-- Hold for 30 seconds, repeat on other side.
+- Hold for 30 seconds, repeat on the other side.

 Don’t forget to breathe!

-Breathing deeply relaxes your muscles, your mind and releases tensions.
+Breathing deeply relaxes your muscles, your mind, and releases tension.
 The goal of stretching is to loosen the muscles and increase the mobility of the joints.
 Conscious breathing while exercising and stretching plays a very important role.
 Let the oxygen flow through your body.
-Muscles need oxygen in order to be flexuous.
+Muscles need oxygen in order to be flexible.

 The most common way of stretching is the “hold the pose” stretch but it isn’t the only way to expand.
 You can also move as you stretch.
 Simply relax and move.
 Stretching should feel good.
-Check out this video showing how you will improve your mobility when moving while you’re stretching.
-Move to the right, to the left, slightly bend your knees.
+Move to the right, to the left, and slightly bend your knees.
 If you feel good in a certain position, hold still for a few seconds.
 Let yourself go!